Sieluna/RTSRP/README.md

 }
 ```

-The difference here is the invocation of a different Ray Trace Shader.

 ### 2.3.
 Final Output

-Here is the resulting image:
+The resulting image should appear as follows:

 ![Background](Images/2_Background1.png)